Navia Weekly Roundup (Jan 05 – 09 2026)

 Sudden Impact: Mastering the Bullish Kicker Pattern for Explosive Reversals

-The Bullish Kicker is a high-conviction, two-candle “knockout” signal that marks a violent shift from bearish despair to absolute bullish dominance through a massive price gap.
+The Bullish Kicker is a commonly observed, two-candle “knockout” signal that marks a sharp change from bearish despair to strong upward movement through a significant price gap.

 The Dark Side of Discounts: How to Outsmart Online Shopping Scams in India